Skip to main content

 What does my tax code mean?

-The number × 10 = your tax-free Personal Allowance.
+The number multiplied by 10 equals your tax-free Personal Allowance for the year.
 The letters tell your employer which rates and adjustments to apply.

 What is the most common UK tax code?